-Nicknamed the Pearl of the Adriatic, Dubrovnik is full of impressive historical and cultural attractions, beautiful beaches, and deep blue waters.
-Its cobblestone streets, ancient architecture, and world-famous city walls make it one of the most interesting and exciting places to explore in all of Europe.
+Nicknamed the Pearl of the Adriatic, Dubrovnik has impressive historical and cultural hotspots, beautiful beaches, and deep blue waters.
+Its cobblestone streets, ancient architecture, and world-famous city walls make it one of Europe’s most interesting and exciting places to explore.

 Beyond film landmarks, the city’s Old Town is one of the most popular attractions in Dubrovnik and perhaps all of Croatia.
 The famous Old Town port, the early 15th century Large Onofrio’s Fountain, and Rector’s Palace are just a few of the near-endless sights available to visitors in the Old Town.